Analysis | The GOP swing votes on Ginsburg’s replacement, analyzed

 That doesn’t mean Romney will be on board, necessarily.
 But his lack of comment is notable and suggests he’s keeping his powder dry.

 As with Murkowski, the political motivation is less evident, given that Romney comes from a red state (albeit one that, thanks to its heavy Mormon population, has resisted Trump more than other similar states).
 Romney has also shown that he’s willing to take principled positions against Trump that might hurt him in his state and with the broader Republican Party.
-But one key difference with the two female GOP senators above is this: They are more moderate on abortion rights, and opposing a potential Supreme Court nominee that might vote against Roe v.
+But one key difference with the two female GOP senators above is this: They are more moderate on abortion rights, and opposing a potential Supreme Court nominee who might vote against Roe v.
 Wade on procedural grounds could make their eventual vote on such a pivotal nominee simpler.

 To the extent Collins and Murkowski have come out against this looming nomination, they’ve increased pressure on Romney as a potential swing vote — one that could potentially push this to a 50-50 vote.

-Note: Update: Grassley in a statement ignored his previous comments on not taking up the nomination, saying he’ll evaluate the nominee on their merits and attacking Democrats for how they’ve handled previous nominations.